 Among the Han Chinese and particularly the elite, a profound ambivalence over whether they should resist the Manchus lasted through the early Qing period.
 This was at the heart of the refusal of Jiading to accept Qing rule, resulting in a seige lasting 80 days and costing a hundred thousand lives.
-And more famously, at Yangzhou, where the Ming loyalist Shi Kefa led the resistance.
+And more famously, at Yangzhou, where the Ming loyalist Shi Kefa153 led the resistance154.